-Many thanks to SWLing Post contributor, Richard Langley, who writes:
+Many thanks to SWLing Post contributor, Dan Robinson, who shares the following guest post:

 SWLing Post readers may recall the story we published last year about the appearance of a rare QSL card from Tristan da Cunha.
 ZOE Tristan was for decades one of the most sought after stations — it used 3,290 kHz and had a power of 40 watts.

 Recently, I received correspondence from a former editor of the old SPEEDX club bulletin who provided copies of two pages from the bulletin from decades ago.
 These pages make clear that the QSL I obtained in an Ebay auction was not the card that Dave Sharp received:

 Dave was, at one point, editor of the DX Montage section of SPEEDX.
 As can be seen, the ZOE card that he received was signed by a A.L.
 Patterson while the one I obtained through auction contained a different signer consistent with a QSL received by South African DX’er Eddie de Lange in 1973.
 However, the card I received was NOT the one pictured in a story about Tristan published in 2010 — the postmark date is different.